tonethar/IGME-235-Shared/sg/sg-3.md

 4. Which element used to be called a "horizontal rule", but it now called a "paragraph-level thematic break"?

-5. Below, write the HTML necessary for an *unordered list* of the colors red, green, and blue:
+5. Below, write the HTML necessary for an *unordered list* of the text "red", "green", and "blue":

 6. Now do the same thing, except with an *ordered list*.
 You also need to add an *attribute* such that the list begins at 10 instead of at 1: